matheuslmarchetti/matheuslmarchetti/README.md

 ## Welcome 🧑‍💻️

-Hi, I'm Matheus L. Marchetti, back-end developer in training and a Computer Science college student, looking for my first professional opportunity to gain experience.
+Hi, I'm Matheus L. Marchetti, back-end developer in training and a Computer Science college student.

 I am currently giving priority to back-end development studies with Java and Spring Boot, but I also complement my learning with knowledge in front-end and database respectively with Angular, MySQL and MongoDB.